 Confirm details for char dham helicopter booking if choosing air travel

 Carry valid ID and keep copies of important documents.
-Pack light but include warm clothes, medicines, and basic essentials.
+Pack light but include warm clothes, medicines and basic essentials.

 During the trip, travel at a steady pace.
 Avoid rushing, especially on mountain routes like the trek to Kedarnath.
 A well-planned Chardham yatra ensures safety and comfort throughout your journey.